OpenBubbles/docs/docs/faq.md

 ## Does OpenBubbles work with FindMy?

-* OpenBubbles can view friend locations.
-It cannot send locations currently.
+* OpenBubbles can only view the locations of friends and Apple devices(Airpods/Airtags are not supported).
+* Sending location/Adding devices and other FindMy features do not work.
 ## Does OpenBubbles work with FaceTime?

 * No, OpenBubbles does not work with FaceTime.